backdrop-contrib/leaflet_widget/README.md

 circlemarker) are not available.
 They could get drawn, but they can not get saved.

-Currently only "OSM Mapnik" layers are usable as drawing layer.
-Using additional ones provided by the Leaflet More Maps module needs more investigation.

-The API information of this module is outdated and very likely incorrect.
+The API of this module has changed compared to Drupal.
+That was a necessary step to make it useful.

 ## Requires